croessner/nauthilus-website/docs/guides/config-v2-migration.md

 - legacy mapping order where the converted structure still allows it
 - legacy `server.address`, `server.tls`, and HTTP runtime settings into `runtime.servers.http`
 - legacy `server.timeouts` into shared `runtime.timeouts`
+- generation of target `auth.policy` checks and policies for Lua scheduling behavior
+- conversion of source scheduler flags into `operations` and `run_if.auth_state`
+- conversion of source Lua ordering lists into policy check `after` dependencies

 Example: